fiskl-accounting/help-docs/docs/Core-Features/Accounting/chart-of-accounts.md

 - Equipment
 - Accounts receivable (money owed to you by customers)

-Assets appear on your balance sheet and are categorized based on their nature, use, and how quickly you can convert them to cash (liquidity).
+Assets appear on your Balance Sheet and are categorized based on their nature, use, and how quickly you can convert them to cash (liquidity).

 ### Liabilities